All about degenerative disc disease

 The intervertebral discs cushion the stress when the spine moves or bears weight.
 They also help the spine to bend.

-As people age, the repeated daily stresses on the spine and occasional injuries, including minor, unnoticed ones, can damage the discs in the back.
+As people age, repeated daily stresses on the spine and occasional injuries, including minor, unnoticed ones, can damage the discs in the back.

 These changes can affect the nerves, leading to pain, weakness, and numbness.